anvilco/spectaql/README.md

 ## Contributors and Special Thanks

-This library owes a very special thanks to the [DociQL](https://github.com/wayfair/dociql) project, which served as a great starting point for SpectaQL to build on top of.
+This library owes a very special thanks to the [DociQL][dociql] project, which served as a great starting point for SpectaQL to build on top of.

 ## License